 Owning and operating your own business is part of the American dream, but if it was easy everyone would do it.
 You need ambition, dedication, and some form of financing.
+Debt financing could be more beneficial to your business.
 You might have a great product or service that people love, but you need the financial resources to get across the finish line to success.
 That could be in the form of a loan or using your own savings to invest in your business.

 Most companies use a combination of debt and equity financing to establish or grow their business.
 While there are benefits and drawbacks to each type, debt financing gives your business flexibility and fewer restrictions.